simsam8/inf265_project3/report.md

 | AttentionMLP | 0.0005 | 16 | 20 |

 The chosen model got a test accuracy of 61%.

--- TODO --
-Report on performance and training time of models
+This is not too bad, as random guessing would yield an accuracy of 8.33%.
+In addition, the chosen model does not seem to overfit or underfit.

 ![Training and validation loss of selected model](images/conjugation_loss.png){ width=60% }